Job Openings/Internships at AWI

 WILDLIFE LAW & POLICY INTERNS

 AWI offers 2-4 on-site internships every fall, spring, and summer for persons enthusiastic about our work to protect wildlife, both terrestrial and aquatic.
 We also accept up to 5 off-site/remote interns on an ongoing basis.
-We are currently accepting applications for all Fall 2013 interns.

 Applicants must be willing to assist with a myriad of wildlife and marine mammal law and policy issues, including but not limited to drafting legal analyses, public comments, Endangered Species Act listing petitions and legal memos.
 Projects are diverse; most are ideal for a law school student but students pursuing Masters programs in scientific and/or public policy fields are also encouraged to apply.